Spacepineapple/console-finances/README.md

 All of the required files are included in this repository and no installation should be required.
 The index.html file should render in any modern browser on both a desktop or mobile device.
-However, please note that due to the nature of this task, the page itself is blank and a user will need to open the console to see the output.

 ## Usage <a id="usage"></a>

+Due to the nature of this task, the page itself is blank and a user will need to open the console to see the output.
+Depending on the browser, this can be achieved using the following key combinations:

+* Chrome: Ctrl+Shift+J on Windows/Linux or Option+Clover+J on Mac
+* Edge: Ctrl+Shift+i
+* Firefox: Ctrl+Shift+J on Windows/Linux or Shift+Clover+J on Mac
+* Safari: Option+Clover+C. Please note that you may need to enable this option through the advanced tab of the preferences menu.

 ## Credits <a id="credits"></a>

+This project was completed by myself -- Neal Reeves.
+The index.html file and finances array were provided by edX as part of their Front End Web Development bootcamp.